Choosing Supplements Wisely

 Vitamins, herbs and other supplements can be an effective add-on to your arthritis treatment program, along with the drugs your doctor prescribes.
 Yet with thousands of products available from hundreds of different manufacturers, it’s hard to know which ones really work.
 Before you buy any supplement, make sure it’s safe and worth the cost.

 Do Supplements Work?

 That depends on which ones you buy.
-Research suggests that certain natural remedies may help reduce arthritis pain and improve function, especially when you use them along with traditional arthritis treatments.
+Research suggests that certain herbal and other supplements may help reduce arthritis pain and improve function, especially when you use them along with traditional arthritis treatments.

 Fish oil, SAM-e and curcumin are among the supplements with the best evidence to support them.
 The research on glucosamine and chondroitin, some of the most popular supplements for osteoarthritis, is mixed, but they may help with OA pain and stiffness.
 For more comprehensive look at what the research says about popular supplements for arthritis, read this article or check out the supplement guide.

 Though supplements are considered “natural,” that doesn’t always mean they’re safe.
 Unlike prescription and over-the-counter medications, the law doesn’t require the Food and Drug Administration (FDA) to approve the safety and effectiveness of dietary supplements.
 That means manufacturers may list ingredients on the label that may not actually be in the bottle.
 Supplements can also contain contaminants, including prescription drugs.

 Some supplements can cause side effects like GI upset or excess bleeding.
 Others might interact with medicines you take.

 One way to confirm the safety and effectiveness of the drugs you take is to look them up on the Natural Medicines Comprehensive Database.
 This website contains objective, evidence-based information on medications, including their effectiveness and potential interactions with other drugs.
 A one-year subscription can be pricey, but your doctor may be able to look up medications for you.